jhonjoya/Java-projects/curso-java/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.cursojava.curso-java' is invalid and this project uses 'com.cursojava.cursojava' instead.
+* The original package name 'com.cursojava.curso-java' is invalid and this project uses 'com.cursojava.curso' instead.

 # Getting Started